khersameesh24/khersameesh24/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on building scalable workflows to analyze spatialomics data (Xenium), have a look at [nf-core/spatialxe](https://github.com/nf-core/spatialxe)
-- 🌱 I’m currently learning deep learning methods to better understand their use in image segmentation
+- 🌱 I’m also exploring deep learning methods to better understand their use in image segmentation
-- 👯 I’m looking to collaborate on projects that implement deep-learning-based methods to gain insights from biological data
 - 💬 Ask me about bioinformatics pipelining, scaling, deploying your workflows & code base optimizations
 - 📫 How to reach me: Email: khersameesh24@gmail.com